BrowserBox/BrowserBox/README.md

 Eventually I intend to most of that information here, but for now you may [email me](mailto:cris@dosycorp.com?subject=VF%20Info&body=Hi%20Cris).
 The reason is I'm currently revising a lot of positioning, licensing and prices.
 If you let me know you prefer a voice call that's also available.

-## Other sections - coming soon
+## Other resources

 - Click to deploy on GCP, AWS, Heroku
 - Planned: StackScript for Linode, Vultr Marketplace entry
-- Community page
+- Learn and solve issues together at the [community discussion page](https://github.com/i5ik/Viewfinder/discussions).

 ## Contributing